ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 ### Auth functionality is now separate from core functionality

-This means that you need to register the common configuration first and then the auth specifc conf, like this:
+This means that you need to register the common configuration first and then the auth specific conf, like this:

 ```csharp
 services